andrelbourgeois/park-my-bike/report.md

 Kanan, C. and Cottrell, G.W.
 (2012) Color-to-grayscale: Does the method matter in image recognition?, PLOS ONE.
 Public Library of Science.
 Available at: https://journals.plos.org/plosone/article?id=10.1371%2Fjournal.pone.0029740#:~:text=The%20main%20reason%20why%20grayscale,algorithm%20and%20reduces%20computational%20requirements.
 (Accessed: April 26, 2023).

 Isahit (2022) What is the purpose of image preprocessing in deep learning?, Isahit. isahit.
 Available at: https://www.isahit.com/blog/what-is-the-purpose-of-image-preprocessing-in-deep-learning (Accessed: April 26, 2023).

-Tip: we use https://www.citethisforme.com to make this task even easier.

 ## Declaration of Authorship
 I, André Bourgeois, confirm that the work presented in this assessment is my own.
 Where information has been derived from other sources, I confirm that this has been indicated in the work.